 By the way, the images are all 'thumbnails' which will take you to larger images of the tickets.

 My first 4 years at Le Mans.
 Great tickets which included the image from the posters for those years.
 The red and white ticket from 1986 gave access to the reserved parking in Garage Rouge (or Parking Rouge).
-The 1987 tickets show the first example of a contremarque.
+The 1987 tickets show (at the time of writing) my first example of a contremarque.
 The 'Welcome' ticket enabled access to the relatively tall building just beyond pit out which gave a great view down the pits and the straight.
 But it wasn't cheap - 100F in 1987 (nearly 32 years ago) was a decent sum of money, around £10, based upon the old 10F to the £ rule of thumb.
 You can also see how the prices of the various tickets have altered year by year, although you do have to compare the same price 'series', as the ACO has always sold discounted tickets to members and others.

 The tickets from 1990 to 1995 continued the pictorial theme however the decline began in 1996 with a rather dull sponsored ticket, however even that was at least colourful compared to the bland offerings that followed for the rest of the 90's (and beyond).
 1990 was the first time I had a grandstand seat (although the Tourists actually only had three seats shared between the four of us) which we bought on the quayside at Portsmouth.
 I also had a grandstand seat in 1992, where 'Pierre' and I sat in what was at that time called the 'Sarthe' grandstand (or was it 'Maison Blanche'?) which now has the rather less inspiring name of Raccordement.
 Surprisingly I didn't retain any contremarques through this period.
 The 1992 ticket (which is not one of my originals) appears to have been a 'freebie'.....
 The 1993 ticket is one of my favourites in that it retains some of the tear-off parts for days of the event.
 As these tickets were effectively issued for the week, the ACO needed some means of identifying which day(s) you had attended - it's now a familiar enough concept.
 1994 saw the arrival of bar codes on the tickets, although from memory, the 'zapping' of tickets at the gate, initially with hand-held zappers didn't begin until a number of years later, so I guess the bar codes had some other purpose at this time.
 The 1995 ticket (and the programme and poster) were a real disappointment, featuring as they did not a photograph of a Honda NSX, but an artistic impression....
 The rot really set in between 1997 and 1999 with probably the most boring and unimaginative tickets the ACO have ever issued.
 1997 was my first year as an ACO member and the eagle-eyed will see that as a result I paid 80F less for my ticket than I had the year before.
 It was also the first ticket on card rather than paper.
 In fact, the cost of the members enceintes générales (general entry) ticket didn't increase again until 2001, which was pretty impressive.
 Note that the 1999 ticket shows the cost in both Francs and Euros.